 V(j) is the final value of a resource r(j).
-It equal to Suitability total Static .
+It is equal to Suitability multiplied by the total Static value.

 6 EXPERIMENTAL STUDY

 Software testing and quality assurance is an important part of software development.
 Since the project is not formally released, and there are no real user data that can be collected, the experiential study conducted is based on simulated data.
 This chapter presents the experimental study done with generated data to test storage-query performance and LRV ranking algorithm.